 No project description provided

-A Python library for replacing the missing variation in your data.
+A Python library for replacing the missing variation in your text data.

 Why should I use this?

 Data collected for model training necessarily undersamples the likely variance in the input space.
 This library is a collection of tools for inserting typical kinds of perturbations to better approximate population variance; and, for creating similar-but-incorrect examples to aid in reducing the total size of the hypothesis space.
 These are commonly known as ENRICHMENT and NEGATIVE SAMPLING, respectively.

 Functions in niacin are separated into submodules for specific data types.
 Functions expose a similar API, with two input arguments: the data to be transformed, and the probability of applying a specific transformation.